splanquart/python-mangopay/docs/usage.rst

 Payin
 .....

-A contribution a the only way to put money on a wallet, with the `mangopay`_ API you can also put money a user wallet.
+A pay-in is a way to put money on a wallet.

 Creating a new pay-in for a dedicated wallet ::